Special Confidant and Advisor To NEW Firm Leaders

 to the host of otherwise benighted law firm managing partners.

-Harry P. Trueheart, Chairman - NIXON PEABODY
+Harry P. Trueheart, Chairman Emeritus - NIXON PEABODY

-If you are becoming the firm's Chair or Managing Partner, the first 100 days are vitally important.
+If you are becoming the firm's next Chair or Managing Partner, the first 100 days are vitally important.
 During this period, people form their views about who you are and your priorities, values and style.
 You have an unrivalled opportunity to move, direct and energize your partners, to call a halt to past practices and to move your firm confidently in a new or slightly modified direction.
-If you succeed, you will gain momentum and make the task of leadership easier and more rewarding; if you fail, you will at best miss an opportunity and may make your task far more challenging in the future.
+If you succeed, you will gain momentum and make the task of leadership easier and more rewarding; if you fail, you will at best miss an opportunity and may make your task far more challenging into the future.

 YOUR FIRST 100 DAYS